aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

   * When the application state changes, it triggers a callback that was provided by the connect function.
   * That callback runs our `mapStateToProps` and `mapDispatchToProps` functions.
-The return values of these funcitons are then merged and the resulting object is passed as new props to `BenchIndex`
+The return values of these functions are then merged and the resulting object is passed as new props to `BenchIndex`
   * When `BenchIndex` receives these new props, it re-renders.
 Phew!